AaronLeoCooper/hot-react-redux/README.md

 - **jest**: Test suite for easy unit testing
 - **webpack-dev-middleware**: Serve webpack-processed files over local express server
 - **webpack-hot-middleware**: Hot-reloading to vastly speed up development

+Let me know if there's any errors or improvements you feel could be made.
+Feel free to submit pull requests if you think you can make useful contributions.

+*Thanks!*